Discord and Discourse - Better Together | Blog

 Babble is cool, although it doesn’t seem that well supported.
 More importantly it doesn’t solve most of the problems I’m talking about above, though it does at least integrate everything into one place, which does make it easier to move between interaction modes…

 Edit 2: Also-also, there should probably be chat-only categories/“channels”.
 But again with the possibility to “promote” a message (or series of messages?) into a topic.
 And now I wonder if I shouldn’t have posted this as a new topic somewhere.
-Oh well. :grinning_face_with_smiling_eyes:
+Oh well. :smile:

 15 Likes